 A lease or a rental agreement is a legally binding contract between the landlord and the tenant.
-It binds them for a period of time, and also assigns them rights and responsibilities.
+It binds them for a period of time.
+It also assigns themrights and responsibilities.
 Either party can break the lease if the other party fails to adhere to its terms.

 Generally speaking, breaking a lease refers to moving out of the unit before the expiry of the lease.
 It can be legally justified or not.
 When justified, tenants can move out of the property without facing any legal or financial repercussions whatsoever.
 However, if tenants move out without a legal justification, the opposite proves true.